Oscar Best Actor winner from the year you were born

 – Movie: “The African Queen”

 Humphrey Bogart, a household name in the world of acting, was best known for his roles in many noir films during the 1940s, including “The Maltese Falcon,” “Casablanca,” and “The Big Sleep.”
 He was nominated three times for Academy Awards, winning in 1951 for “The African Queen,” his first Technicolor film.
-Despite a well-known dislike for Hollywood, Bogart thanked his director, John Huston, and his co-star Katharine Hepburn in his acceptance speech, as they went through a lot of hardship together while filming the movie in the Belgian Congo.
+Despite carrying a well-known dislike for Hollywood, Bogart thanked his director, John Huston, and his co-star Katherine Hepburn in his acceptance speech, as they went through a good amount of hardship together while filming the movie in the Belgian Congo.

 Stanley Kramer Productions // Wikimedia Commons